drwonky/gencomp/README.md

-This is a compiler that was writtein in 1998.
+This is a compiler that was written in 1998.
 At that time I was interested in compilers and worked on this while I was recovering from a motorcycle accident.

 I was presented with a project where we needed to generate template source code